 Think about taxes

-And remember: converting a Traditional IRA to a Roth IRA is not an all-or-nothing decision – converting a portion of your Traditional IRA is also a strategy to consider.
+And remember: Converting a Traditional IRA to a Roth IRA is not an all-or-nothing decision – converting a portion of your Traditional IRA also is a strategy to consider.

 What else to consider